I recently shared this thought on LinkedIn, and it’s stuck with me ever since:

 "Remember that the fundamental opportunity is to help guide people beyond the financial stress that’s keeping them up at night and taking such a heavy toll on their health and their relationships.
 The goal is to get them to a bigger, better brighter future."

 Maybe this thought is staying with me because I think it sums up my greater calling.
 I’m on a journey, working towards my own personal, big-picture purpose here at the Digital Growth Institute.
 I’m calling it, “1BXBTR,” which refers to my goal to help one billion people move beyond their financial stress towards just that; a bigger, better, brighter future.

-But I can’t make this happen if people are working with financial brands that continue to operate specifically with marketing and sales in mind instead of the people in front of them.
-If they are informed by the past, if they continue to promote the commoditized products, driven by profits, they aren’t helping their clients move past financial stress.
+But we can’t make this happen if financial brands continue to operate specifically with marketing and sales in mind instead of the people in front of them.
+If they are informed by the past, if they continue to promote the commoditized products, driven by profits, they aren’t helping their account holders move past financial stress.

 The problem with thinking of growth through the old-world model of broadcast marketing and in-branch sales strategies is that there’s no going forward in this digital world with this mindset.

 The greatest growth opportunities for financial brands is to bank with purpose, to commit to putting the transformation of people over the commoditized, transaction of dollars and cents.